giuliodambrosio/codility/README.md

 # codility
 Some codility solved problems

-# The Coder or Rivia
+# The Coder of Rivia
 Codility certificate [here](https://app.codility.com/cert/view/certDNZJMC-JGRCD9DKEYV6VMBG/)
 The problem is about taking as input a 3x3 Matrix and producing a magic cube: all columns and rows summed together have the same result.